joeperpetua/debug-extractor/index.md

 <br><br>
 To open the debug, you can choose between Visual Studio Code and Sublime Text 3.
 <br>
-Both of these text editor provide some usefull shortcuts and functions that allow you to find and manage the logs and keywords you need to work with.
+Both of these text editor provide some useful shortcuts and functions that allow you to find and manage the logs and keywords you need to work with.
 <br>
 You can check the next section to take a look at what these text editors provide you.
 <br><br>